dortania/OpenCore-Install-Guide/nvram.md

 **Work In Progress**

-So this section is for those who don't have native NVRAM, the most common hardware to not support native NVRAM are the non-Z370 300 series chipsets:
+So this section is for those who don't have native NVRAM, the most common hardware to have incompatible native NVRAM with macOS are the non-Z370 300 series chipsets:

 * B360
 * B365